 And lastly, the support pillow is highly adjustable.
 So if you’re tall, you can slide it up to fit your lumbar.

 The support pillow is also fully removable.
 So if you don’t need that support or find support pillows obnoxious, you don’t have to have it there.

 There are several color options with the Merax.

 Silver, blue, red, green, white, orange, or pink.
 So you can match it to your rig coolant lights if you want.

-It’s about $150 on Amazon right now, so it’s really a great bargain for a supreme racing chair.
+It’s really a great bargain for a supreme racing chair.